-Mr. Gary Thomas: Marriage will take off when a woman hears Song of Song 6:9 from her husband.
+Gary Thomas: Marriage will take off when a woman hears Song of Song 6:9 from her husband.

-Jim Daly: And what is it?)
+Jim Daly: And what is it?

 Gary: “My dove, my perfect one is the only one.”
 Just think about it.
-My dove, my perfect one is the only one.
+“My dove, my perfect one is the only one.”
 I don’t want you to be anyone else.
 I’m never comparing you to anyone else.
 I love you for who you are.
 You are my woman.
 You define woman to me.
 And the wife’s saying the same thing to my husband, “You are my man; you define what it is to be a man to me.”
-That’s when you really feel cherished
+That’s when you really feel cherished.

-John Fuller: That's Gary Thomas describing one of the best ways that you can improve the relationship you have with your spouse and strengthen your marriage.
-Gary is with us today on "Focus on the Family" and your host is Focus president and author, Jim Daly.
+John Fuller: Gary Thomas describing one of the best ways that you can strengthen and revitalize your marriage.
+Welcome to another Best of 2017 Focus on the Family broadcast with Focus president and author Jim Daly.
+We’re glad you’re here.
 I’m John Fuller.

 Jim: Hey, let me ask you.
-You heard my little intro onCherishand it did strike me.
+You … you heard my little intro onCherishand it did strike me.
 We say that word when we do our marriage vows, but I don’t know that even Jean and I, if we’ve ever talked about it since that day.
-(Laughing) I mean, what’s your definition of “cherish?"
+(Laughing) I mean, what’s your definition of “cherish”?

 Gary: I believe “cherish” is taking our marriages to the next level.
 You mentioned how all of us, just about all of us pledged to love and to cherish till death do us part.
 We always speak about love.
 And when we think about love, we think about commitment and sacrifice and hanging in there.